Choose Your Own Adventure

 You'll enjoy hearty portions of fresh, delicious food.

 Extraordinary adventures deserve extraordinary fuel.
-We're proud to serve home made Alaskan meals by a professionally trained chef.
+We're proud to serve home made Alaskan meals by a professional cook.
 Our menus emphasize locally-sourced ingredients, including wild-caught fish—including salmon and rockfish caught only hours before dinner—plus berries, wildflowers, and sea vegetables that we collect by hand.
 For those who are interested, our chef is happy to teach you how to filet your catch or show you how to forage along the coastline for edible and medicinal plants.

 Also on the menu are items like hearty soup, grilled steak, and tasty sandwiches.
 Our chef skillfully accommodates a range of personal preferences and special diets, including gluten-free, dairy-free, vegan, paleo and keto.